ramses-tech/nefertari-es/README.md

 Some issues to get basic engine working

 - finish implementing relationship fields.

+  - delete/update triggers.

-Also there are many other details of relationships that need implementing: delete/update triggers.
-Sync backrefs/relationships.
-Maybe lazy or bulk loading of related objects.
+  - improve efficiency of saving and loading of related objects. maybe lazy or bulk loading of related objects.
 Maybe check related objects to see if they are dirty before saving them.

+  - right now when loading back refs we don't fetch the records from the db, because it creates an endless loop.
+We should probably cache loaded instances by id in memory and then fetch related items from the cache and only load from the db on cache misses.

+  - there is an issue where obj `_id`s are not available until the objects are saved. so when saving related objects you can't put the backref id in place until after the referring object is saved. thus the first time you save an object with backrefs to it, the backrefs won't be saved.

 - tests - we need test relationship fields.